nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 kubectl apply -f nodeport-nkl.yaml
 ```

 - Verify the nginx-ingress Service is re-created.
-Notice the the Port Numbers have changed!
+Notice the the NodePort Numbers have changed!

 ```bash
 kubectl get svc nginx-ingress -n nginx-ingress